bpptkg/bpptkg-richter/docs/installation.rst

 Installation
 ============

-You can install the package from PyPI using this command:
+You can install the package from PyPI using pip:

 .. code-block:: bash

     pip install -U bpptkg-richter

 You can also install the package from our GitLab repository.
-Download the latest version from GitLab repository and unpack the archive:
+Download the latest version from GitHub repository and unpack the archive:

 .. code-block:: bash